damienchambe/metabase-ibmi-driver/README.md

 cd /path/to/metabase/source
 lein run
 ```
-## Use this additional JDBC properties to be able to use date and time
+## Use these additional JDBC properties to be able to use date and time

 prompt=false;naming=sql;date format=iso;time format=hms;time separator=colon